How Does The Court Calculate Child Support in Sacramento?

 The court should consider the following issues in determining timeshare credits:

 - Who pays for the transportation or who transports the child

 - Who is designated to respond to medical or other emergencies

 - Who is responsible for paying tuition or incidental school expenses

 - Who participates in school activities, fundraisers, or other school-related activities

-Timesharing may also be imputed in cases where care of a disabled child is in out-of-home care, or in cases of grandparent visitation.
+Timesharing may also be imputed in cases where the care of a disabled child is provided by out-of-home care, or in cases of grandparent visitation.